Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Applications of AI-driven QC for Content Caching}

 \

 AI-driven QC can significantly enhance the efficiency of content caching by leveraging its advantages in computing \cite{done-wucheng-10-ok, done-gaopeng-1-ok-fine, lin2020edge, done-gaopeng-2-ok-fine}.
-In \cite{done-wucheng-10-ok}, DL was integrated into QC to address the traditional challenge of video caching with a detail process of training a QDL model.
-Specifically, a DL agent utilized the self-organizing maps algorithm to prioritize caching contents.
-The prioritized contents were stored in a quantum memory module using a two-level spin quantum phenomenon.
-Following the selection of the most suitable lattice map via self-organizing maps, data points below a specified threshold were mapped onto the data frame to retrieve the videos.
-These videos were considered high-priority for training based on the input data provided in the dataset.
+In \cite{done-wucheng-10-ok}, DRL is integrated into QC to address the traditional challenge of video caching with a detail process of training a QDL model.
+Specifically, a DRL agent utilizes the self-organizing map algorithm to prioritize caching contents.
+The prioritized contents are stored in a quantum memory module using a two-level spin quantum phenomenon.
+Following the selection of the most suitable lattice map via self-organizing maps, data points below a specified threshold are mapped onto the data frame to retrieve the videos.
+These videos are considered high-priority for training based on the input data provided in the dataset.
 Similarly, the models for the other level prioritized content can be trained accordingly.